 - Willingness to learn and develop new skills;

-- Demonstrated literacy in Excel, basic data entry and Outlook;
+- Literacy in basic data entry, Microsoft Office and Outlook; and

 - Legal right to work/volunteer in Hong Kong.

-- Fluency in another language such as French, Arabic, Somali, Urdu, Sinhala or Bangla would be a considerable asset.
+- Fluency in another language such as French, Arabic, Somali, Urdu, Hindi, Sinhala or Bengali would be a considerable asset.